artis-mcrt/artis/artisoptions_doc.md

 // Number of energy packets per process (MPI rank).
 OpenMP threads share these packets constexpr int MPKTS;

-constexpr int GRID_TYPE = {GRID_CARTESIAN3D, GRID_CYLINDRICAL2D, GRID_SPHERICAL1D}
+constexpr auto GRID_TYPE = {GridType::CARTESIAN3D, GridType::CYLINDRICAL2D, GridType::SPHERICAL1D}

-// for GRID_CARTESIAN3D, set the dimensions.
+// for GridType::CARTESIAN3D, set the dimensions.
 This will have no effect with a 3D model.txt since they will be set to match the input constexpr int CUBOID_NCOORDGRID_X;
 constexpr int CUBOID_NCOORDGRID_Y;
 constexpr int CUBOID_NCOORDGRID_Z;